Home>> Systems thinking and Continuous Improvement: benefits of the approach for the State Services

 Published:26 May 2015

-A common approach to continuous improvement assists agencies to deliver services across traditional boundaries and contributes to a culture of sustainable, system-wide continuous improvement.
+A common approach to Systems Thinking and continuous improvement assists agencies to deliver services across traditional boundaries and contributes to a culture of sustainable, system-wide continuous improvement.

 Services are designed around the customer, leading to more seamless and effective contact with government.
 Interactions are therefore more efficient and effective.